jujumiago/living-civilization-framework/ARTICLE.md

 # 10. Final Principle

-A civilization becomes stronger when learning continuously develops responsible capability that is transformed into meaningful contribution.
+LCF proposes that civilizations may become more resilient when continuous learning develops responsible capability that is transformed into meaningful contribution.

 ```text
 Survival